TanakaChingonzo/TanakaChingonzo.github.io/_posts/2016-12-21-badly-beaten-path.markdown

 Through gaping holes in mountains- like faces in terror of mankind’s ambition and his foolishness.
 I walked and watched a million suns rise and set.
 Did you see the same sun I saw?
 Did the same stars that glinted in my sky overhead glint in yours?
 Did you think of me when you did?
 I didn’t.
 I looked at the sky and saw my stars- stars that shined only for me and eternity.
 I heard the promise of the cosmos, the promise of life and death and kindness and chaos and life.
 I smiled and walked on up my own road.

 The original article I wrote on [medium](https://medium.com/erudite/i-watched-you-go-down-that-little-path-so-badly-beaten-35465180ecf4#.pz7kfn6rr)

+---

+If this touched you, please share, or reach out to me to talk about it!
+And check out my other writing [here](http://medium.com/@tanakachingonzo)

+This is the only thank you I need.